Kandyan Art Association

+History

 The association was established in 1882 by the British Government agent for the Central Province, Sir John Frederick Dickson, who brought together the traditional artists and the craftsmen in the Central Province.
 Initially it operated from a small room in the Government Agent's Office.
 In 1904 the Association moved to the building known as the Palle Vahala (Lower Palace), the palace where the king's spouse and children resided.
 The building now houses the National Museum of Kandy.

 In 1919 the association was incorporated as a public trust, and is now administered by the Government Agent of Kandy District and a management committee.

 In 1924 the association was relocated to its present location, the former Kunam Maduwa (House of the Palanquins), which housed the palanquins used by the Kandyan royal court.
 The Kunam Maduwa was built by King Vimaladharmasuriya in the 16th century.
 In 1876 the building was converted and used by the British as a military hospital.

 In 1982 the association undertook a significant expansion, in conjunction with the organisation's centenary, constructing a new cultural centre and theatre adjoining the existing heritage building.
 The project was designed by Minnette de Silva, the first Sri Lankan female architect.
 The building was completed in August 1984, with a central theatre complex that seats 1,500 people, galleries and studio spaces.
 The theatre was extensively damaged by the 1998 bombing of the Temple of the Tooth by the Liberation Tigers of Tamil Eelam.
 In 2005 the government, through the efforts of Lakshman Kadirgamar (National List MP and Minister of Foreign Affairs), provided 7 million LKR to restore and enhance the building complex.

+Performances

 The Association organises a daily one hour traditional Kandyan dance and music performance showcase in the building's auditorium.
 These dances are performed by local families and products of the country's dancing institutions.
 The sales centre displays and sells handicrafts obtained from traditional crafts people who are members of the association.